We will reply to your message within an hour.

 Replace worn out shoes on straight and extension ladders.

-Install these standard work platforms for easy access to elevated areas.
+Install these platforms for easy access to elevated areas.

 Raise and lower the leg height on these standard platforms to meet different workers' requirements.